apple/swift-log/Sources/Logging/Docs.docc/BestPractices/003-AcceptingLoggers.md

 }
 ```

-For per-statement metadata, pass it via the `metadata:` parameter on the log call —
+For per-statement metadata, pass it via the `metadata:` parameter on the log call:
-it does not propagate and does not leak into other code:

 ```swift
 Logger.current.info("step", metadata: ["step.name": "validate"])